Jugen/jk-web/README.md

 	</body>
 	</html>

-and ofcourse No prefix for any library usage.
+and of-course No prefix for any library usage.

 3- **Change your components and components provider at any time without changing single-line of code.**
 4- **Web-designer friendly tags**, just add some styles and go (again ,No , it is not Facelets)